danmbrown/city-of-whispers/Moves.md

 ## Secrets Moves

 ### Use a Secret
-When you use secret knowledge in your social interactions, describe how you use the secret without revealing it, then roll with advantage.
+When you use secret knowledge in your social interactions, describe how you use the secret without revealing it, then roll with advantage (or cancel disadvantage).
 But if any of the dice show 1 or 2, then you **Reveal a Secret**.

 > **Example of _Use a Secret_**
 >